niiknow/anx-api-proxy/README.md

 7. Follow the installation wizard.
 Fill in the necessary `DB_DATABASE`, `DB_USERNAME`, and `DB_PASSWORD` that you've taken note earlier.
 Make sure you fill in everything such as (`APP_URL`, `APP_DOMAIN`, `APP_DEBUG`, etc...) and not just the database values.
 Then click `save .env`, you want to make sure you save your changes.
 Then click `save and install`, this will perform database initial migration for you.
 Then click the `click here to exit` button to complete the installation.
 ![](https://raw.githubusercontent.com/niiknow/anx-api-proxy/master/storage/docs/step7-1.png?raw=true)
 ![](https://raw.githubusercontent.com/niiknow/anx-api-proxy/master/storage/docs/step7-2.png?raw=true)
-If you get the above issue, this mean `exec` is disabled and you have to manually edit your `.env` file.
 8. Congratulation, you're all set!
 You can always update your `.env` file now if you need to make any additional changes.

 ### Troubleshooting